mwadams/dotliquid/README.markdown

 DotLiquidAsync is available under the Apache 2.0 open source license.

+The original DotLiquid project is dual-licensed under either the Apache 2.0 or MS-PL open source licenses.
+We have chosen to propagate only the Apache 2.0 license for this version.

 For any licensing questions, please email [&#108;&#105;&#99;&#101;&#110;&#115;&#105;&#110;&#103;&#64;&#101;&#110;&#100;&#106;&#105;&#110;&#46;&#99;&#111;&#109;](&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#108;&#105;&#99;&#101;&#110;&#115;&#105;&#110;&#103;&#64;&#101;&#110;&#100;&#106;&#105;&#110;&#46;&#99;&#111;&#109;)

 ## Project Sponsor